cncf/techdocs/assessments/0008-backstage/0008-backstage.md

 ### Definitions

-These recommendations rely on the following definitions.
+These implementations rely on the following definitions.

 #### Organization

-These recommendations assume that Backstage is adopted by a medium-to-large *organization* (*org*) made up of a number of *groups*.
+It is assumed that Backstage is adopted by a medium-to-large *organization* (*org*) made up of a number of *groups*.

 #### Group